DrakirL/DrakirL.github.io/p10/rules/progression.md

 Commonly, defeating a new kind of monster is a Feat worth EXP equal to its Level, and finishing a multi-step quest is a Feat worth EXP equal to the highest EXP value among the challenges that were overcome as part of the process, including anything that has already been named a Feat.
 <br><br>

-With every 5 EXP gained, you may pick one new Talent and increase their Grade for one Skill by 1.<br>
+With every 5 EXP gained, you may pick one new Talent.<br>
-Every 20 EXP gained, your level is increased by 1, up to 5.
+After picking 4 talents this way, your level is increased by 1, up to 5.

 # Grading Adventures: Levels
-Your experience as an adventurer is represented by your Level; A rough scale meant to show how dangerous of an adventure you could handle and how great the stakes could be if you fail.<br><br>
+Your experience as an adventurer is represented by your Level; A rough scale meant to show how dangerous of an adventure you could handle and how great the stakes could be if you fail.<br>
+(THIS SCALE WILL DETERMINE THE ENTIRE GAME FEEL)<br><br>

 Unleveled | Level 1 | Level 2 | Level 3 | Level 4 | Level 5 | Beyond Levels
 :---: | :---: | :---: | :---: | :---: | :---: | :---: